February 9, 2024

 Across the UK, a dynamic shift is taking place within the business landscape, empowering employees more than ever before.
 One of the most prominent drivers of this change is the Employee Ownership Trust (EOT), an innovative structure enabling employees to collectively own a significant stake in their company.

-At Ballards LLP, we’re passionate about supporting businesses navigate the complexities of financial matters, and understanding EOTs is crucial for anyone considering this path.
+At Ballards, we’re passionate about supporting businesses navigate the complexities of financial matters, and understanding EOTs is crucial for anyone considering this path.

 What is an EOT?